 Each dog breed has different nutritional requirements.
-Even dogs in the same breed still have different needs.
+Even dogs of the same breed still have different needs.
 You can’t feed a puppy the same amount as an adult dog.

 Younger puppies are smaller in size, which means they need to eat less.
 As your lab grows older, he will get bigger and need more food to support his health.
 Physical activity is another important factor.

 Well, this applies to humans, too.
 The more we exercise, the more food we have to eat to compensate for the burned calories.
 If your lab is highly active, don’t deprive him of food, or he will be malnourished.
 Here are some of the best dog foods for labs:

 DoggieBreeds.com is reader-supported, and as an Amazon Associate, we earn commissions from qualifying purchases (at no extra cost to you).
 See our disclaimer page for more information.

 The Best Dog Foods for Labs in 2022

 This product is specially formulated for adult labs.
 This makes a perfect food for any lab older than 15 months.
 The donut-shaped kibble helps him chew more slowly.
 The nutritional value of this food is sufficient to keep his health in check.

 All the nutrients are provided in balance to ensure that your dog can achieve an ideal weight, not too fat or skinny.
 High-fat content is not suggested for dog food as it can cause fast weight gain, especially on dogs that don’t like to play around.

 As for benefits, this food has a variety of essential nutrients, such as DHA, EPA, and glucosamine.
 Regular consumption will help stimulate bone health.

 This is another product by the brand, only the difference is, it’s designed for smaller dogs aka puppies 8 weeks to 15 months of age.
 It has nutritional content to boost his joint health and mobility.
 It can also maintain the beauty of his fur and skin.